 To book your space, a US$200 deposit is required via PayPal, with the outstanding balance payable in full on arrival.
 Balance is accepted in cash (USD/INR/EURO) or by credit card (4% fee applies).

-Our Yoga Teacher Training Programme is based on both the traditional Ashtanga Primary Series and the creative Vinyasa Flow.
+Our Yoga retreat India is based on both the traditional Ashtanga Primary Series and the creative Vinyasa Flow.
 We start training programs with the primary chain for establishing proper alignment and breathing within each posture, creating a strong foundation.

 With a strong technical foundation, you will then experiment with Vinyasa Yoga, adopting your internal flow and creativity.
 To balance the masculine energy of Yang's practices, we will also dive into the meditation practice of Yin Yoga.